 4. Alfama District

 The oldest district of Lisbon.
-Unfortunately, during my visit lots of its street were under reconstruction.
+Unfortunately, during my visit, lots of its streets were under reconstruction and had restricted access.
 Nevertheless, you still could see some really ancient buildings and Portuguese tiles while exploring this neighborhood.

 6. Belem Tower

-Located close to the Jeronimos Monastery and Monumento a los Descubrimientos (which also was under reconstruction during my visit), the tower formed part of city´s defense system.
-Built in the early 16th century, it played an important role in the Portuguese maritime discoveries.
+Belem tower is one of the most popular things to see in Lisbon.
+It is located close to the Jeronimos Monastery and Monumento a Los Descubrimientos (which also was under reconstruction during my visit).
+The tower formed part of the city´s defense system.
+Built in the early 16th century, it played an important role in Portuguese maritime discoveries.
+This is where I thought of Columbus and the discovery of the Americas.
+Although he actually sailed towards the new world from Cadiz in Southern Spain.
+Check these top places in Spain to channel your inner Cristopher Columbus.

 7. Time Out Market

-Fresh local specialties?
-Time Out Market is a great place to try different foods straight from the market.
-Gourmets could enjoy oysters at really reasonable price.
-However, the place tends to get really crowded.
-It is better to visit before/after regular lunch hours.
+Love fresh local specialties?! – This is your place.
+Time Out Market is a perfect location to try different foods straight from the market.
+Gourmets could enjoy oysters at a really reasonable price.
+However, it tends to get really crowded.
+The best thing you could do is to visit it before/after the regular lunch hours.

 8. Praça do Comércio